marienugpo/ActiveDirectoryBulkUsersLab/README.md

 <img src="https://i.imgur.com/4TTRGMg.png"/>
 <br />
 <br />
 10. You can now og in using a user account.
 Within the domain controller, the client shows up under Address Leases (in DHCP) and Computers (in AD).
-The domain can also be ping'd when logged into the client machine.  <br/>
+The domain can also be ping'ed when logged into the client machine.  <br/>
 <br/>
 <img src="https://i.imgur.com/HMsGct3.png"/> <br/>
 <br />